 Issue Description of Issue Action Origin/Destination Condition 1 Origin/Destination appears incorrect because the wrong location of a multiple-location organization was selected If for example, an Origin/Destination appears illogical based on the college campus that was selected, but an appropriate campus of the same college does appear logical given the other points and answer choices of the trip, then the appropriate campus will be selected.
-Origin/Destination Condition 2 Origin/Destination appears to have been geocoded to the incorrect city/state If for example, an Origin/Destination appears illogical based on the city/state that was geocoded, but the address/intersection is logical within the trip if the city/state are changed.
-This occurs occasionally because the surveyor selects the wrong choice from the list of possible address choices that appear in the online survey instrument, then the appropriate address information will be inserted.
-Access/Egress Mode Access/Egress Mode seems illogical based on trip If the access/egress mode involves the use of a vehicle and the distance from either origin to boarding or alighting to destination is less than .2 miles then the access/egress mode is recoded to walk/walked and that change will be reflected in the database.
+Origin/Destination Condition 2 Origin/Destination appears to have been geocoded to the incorrect city/state Access/Egress Mode Access/Egress Mode seems illogical based on trip If the access/egress mode involves the use of a vehicle and the distance from either origin to boarding or alighting to destination is less than .2 miles then the access/egress mode is recoded to walk/walked and that change will be reflected in the database.
 Directionality of Record Boarding and alighting locations indicate that the trip is going in the opposite direction of what was selected by the surveyor.
 Change Direction of Route Selected and if necessary update boarding and alighting locations based on appropriate direction.